 For example, in Florida, each child must have at least 35 square feet of usable floor space.
 This includes the classroom, play area, work area, and nap area.
 In addition, each child must have a minimum of 45 square feet of usable outdoor space.
 Most states will also require that outdoor spaces are secured with a fence or gate and include age appropriate play equipment.

-Home-based childcare providers, or those programs that provide childcare services in the caregiver’s own home, must also meet state specific requirements in order to operate a childcare center at home.
+Home-based childcare providers, or those programs that provide childcare services in the caregiver’s own home, must also meet state specific requirements in order to operate a childcare program at home.
 Similar to center-based programs, home-based programs will often have to meet provider, facility, and capacity requirements in order to obtain a license from the state.

 Licensing requirements

-Each state has its own specific licensing requirements for home childcare facilities.
+Each state has its own specific licensing requirements for in-home childcare facilities.
 It's also worth noting that different states have different terms for home daycare centers.
 They are often known as family childcare homes in many states.
 While many states require home-based daycare businesses to obtain licenses to provide daycare, in California, if you plan to care for a relative's children or children from one other family in addition to your own, a license is not required.

 A family childcare home license is required to ensure that some aspects of childcare are held to certain standards.
 For example, these licenses may regulate the facility's security, the number of children you can admit, immunization requirements, health and safety standards, child supervision expectations, and staff training.